 - Before Classes Begin:

 - The wait lists will run once per day, most often in the early morning.
 Eligible waitlisted students will be moved into open seats.
-See the Wait Lists section below for more information.
+See the Wait List section below for more information.

 - First Week of Classes:

-- Both regular and open-enrollment students can enroll themselves in any OPEN class.
-It is expected that faculty will honor first week enrollments.
+- Both regular and open-enrollment students can enroll themselves in any OPEN class without a permission number.

 - All students, including those on the wait list, will need a permission number to enroll in CLOSED classes.